I built the one tool my studio needed. Now it's becoming a product.

 Logging time against a ticket meant cross-referencing three apps.
 Billing a client meant pulling data from five places.
 Nothing linked to anything else.

+Briefs sat in email.
+Feedback was split across DMs and comment threads.
 When a client asked for a status update, I had to piece it together from scattered tools.
-There was no one place that told the full story of a project.
+No one place told the full story.

 The vision